-to support the professional librarian in the following areas of technical services: preparing materials using the Dewey Decimal classification and the Library of Congress classification; typing and filing cards, introduction to subject heading theory and use, and maintenance of shelf lists and other files.
+Library Technical Processing - A course designed to prepare the student to support the professional librarian in the following areas of technical services: preparing materials using the Dewey Decimal classification and the Library of Congress classification; typing and filing cards, introduction to subject heading theory and use, and maintenance of shelf lists and other files.
 Five hours; 3 credits.

-LTY 2413 Intern in Library Services - A course designed to give students practical experience in all of the areas of library work, including acquisition, processing and circulation.
+Intern in Library Services - A course designed to give students practical experiences in all of the areas of library work, including acquisition, processing and circulation.
 Six hours; 3 credits.

-LTY 2423 Intern in Library Services - A continuation of LTY 2413.
+Intern in Library Services - A continuation of LTY 2413.
 Six hours; 3 credits.